 - How much will immunotherapy cost?

-- Can I take immunotherapy with my other medicines?
-What about the flu vaccine?
+- Can I take my other medicines while having immunotherapy?
+Can I have the flu vaccine?

 The internet has many useful resources, although not all websites are reliable.
-The websites listed below are good sources of information.
+These websites are good sources of information.

 Expert content reviewers: